jakobkmar/pandoc-all-in-one/readme.md

 ## Flags

 The following flags are available:
-- `watch` - the process will keep running, if you write a new change to document pandoc will be rerun
+- `--watch` - the process will keep running, if you write a new change to document pandoc will be rerun

 ## Planned